Minoro/transfer-learning-landsat8-sentinel2/README.md

+# Paper

+You can read the paper avaliable in the [IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10620606)

 # Active fire segmentation with deep learning: a transfer learning study from Landsat-8 to Sentinel-2

 To segment active fire, we explored the bands similarities between Landsat-8 and Sentinel-2 to train a U-net with images of the former and adjust it using a single image to the latter, as depicted in the image below: